Find a Lender-Approved Local Conveyancer in Seascale and Sellafield

 Ready to buy a new home?
 Find a law firm approved by your lender.

-Examples of recent conveyancing in Seascale and Sellafield since December 2024*
+Examples of recent conveyancing in Seascale and Sellafield since January 2025*

 Recently asked questions about conveyancing in Seascale and Sellafield

-You need to review the Freehold register you have again and check the Charges Register as there may be mention of a lease.
-The best way to be sure that you are also the registered proprietor of the leasehold and freehold title as well is to check (£3).
+You need to read the Freehold register you have again and check the Charges Register as there may be mention of a lease.
+The best way to be sure that you are also the registered owner of the leasehold and freehold title as well is to check (£3).
 It is not completely unheard of in Seascale and Sellafield and other locations in the country and poses no real issues for owners other than when they buy they have to account for both freehold and leasehold interests when dealing with purchasers.
-You can also enquire as to the situation with the conveyancing practitioner who carried out the work.
+You can also enquire as to the situation with the conveyancing lawyer who carried out the work.

 Last updated